timmorey/ember-font-awesome/README.md

 You can then manage the Font Awesome dependency yourself.

-Managing Font Awesome separately might be the more practical way of doing things.
+Managing Font Awesome separately might be more practical.
 This addon includes Font Awesome by default simply to give developers a better out-of-the-box experience.

 ## License